 Professional Facebook Targeting ad campaigns are more than merely boosting a post.
 Connect with the right audience at precisely the right moment.
-Learn to use tools to reach hyper-specific audiences across Facebook, Instagram, Messenger, and mobile apps as part of your omnichannel strategy with Facebook Core Audience Targeting
+Learn to reach hyper-specific audiences across Facebook, Instagram, Messenger, and mobile apps as part of your omnichannel strategy with Facebook Core Audience Targeting

 In this post, you’re going to learn about using Facebook’s Core Targeting to connect your ads with your ideal customers.
 Just like a Marketing pro!